fnagel/jquery-ui-extensions/README.md

     Use native select menu instead of the generated menu.

-*Note* Event callbacks won't work if this extension is enabled.
+*Note:* Event callbacks won't work if this extension is enabled.